-Las Vegas prosecutors seek to charge teen driver as an adult in death of retired police chief
+Prosecutors seek to charge teen as adult in hit-and-run death of retired police chief on bike

 Las Vegas prosecutors are seeking to charge the teen driver accused of killing a retired police chief on a bike in a hit-and-run last month, as an adult.